boltops-tools/terraspace-docs/_docs/testing/project.md

 We can use `terraspace new project_test` to create a `spec/stacks/demo/main_spec.rb` test.

-    terraspace new project_test demo
+    terraspace new bootstrap_test # run once if dont have a spec folder at the project top-level terraspace new project_test demo

 The structure would look something lik e this: